RNA-dependent RNA polymerase: Viruses

 Since it is a protein universal to RNA-containing viruses, RdRp is a useful marker for understanding their evolution.
+The RdRP-bearing viruses are united into the taxon Orthornavirae.

 Recombination

 When replicating its (+)ssRNA genome, the poliovirus RdRp is able to carry out recombination.
 Recombination appears to occur by a copy choice mechanism in which the RdRp switches (+)ssRNA templates during negative strand synthesis.
 Recombination frequency is determined in part by the fidelity of RdRp replication.
 RdRp variants with high replication fidelity show reduced recombination, and low fidelity RdRps exhibit increased recombination.
 Recombination by RdRp strand switching occurs frequently during replication in the (+)ssRNA plant carmoviruses and tombusviruses.

 Intragenic complementation

 Sendai virus (family Paramyxoviridae) has a linear, single-stranded, negative-sense, nonsegmented RNA genome.
 The viral RdRp consists of two virus-encoded subunits, a smaller one P and a larger one L. Testing different inactive RdRp mutants with defects throughout the length of the L subunit in pairwise combinations, restoration of viral RNA synthesis was observed in some combinations.
 This positive L–L interaction is referred to as intragenic complementation and indicates that the L protein is an oligomer in the viral RNA polymerase complex.